lollokara/ha-ecoflow-ble/Prompt.md

 i'm porting the development to ESP32 to bring a cloud indipendent local control solution that allow to toggle outputs (ac, dc) and monitor battery status locally without any cloud connection.

-My current implementation is now able to connect but crashes right after connecting.
+My current implementation is now able to connect but the connection gets killed right after connecting.
+We need to fix this, probably due to a wrong authentication.
+Study deeply the implementation in python and find what are the differences and fix the bug.

 Investigate closely on how the Python code handles the connection, use notifications  and complete the implementation.

 Read closely the python implementation (that is 100% working)

+D NimBLEScan: discovery complete; reason=0
 Device found!
 Connecting…
 D NimBLEClient: >> connect(7c:2c:67:44:a4:3e)
 D NimBLEClient: Got Client event